yaelwb/CPUParser/README.md

 Innput: An assembly program code file.
 Output: A inary code file.
 Please refer to attached assembly.txt and binary.txt for an example.
 The software will load an assembly file, parse it, and according to parsing results (successful or not) will generate a MIF binary file or a detailed error list.
 It was written in an object-oriented approach and consists of the following elements:

 Maps:
-m_cmdMap – maps command strings to type strings m_labelsMap – maps label strings to integers m_opcodeMap – maps command strings to binary strings m_regMap - maps register strings to binary strings
+m_cmdMap – maps command strings to type strings.
+m_labelsMap – maps label strings to integers.
+m_opcodeMap – maps command strings to binary strings.
+m_regMap - maps register strings to binary strings.

 Classes: Please view attached classDiagram.jpg and sequenceDiagram.jpg for clarifications.
-Parser - Holds processing results, a vector of CmdInfo’s, and parse functions CmdInfo – Holds assembly and binary strings, set/get functions Compiler – Holds processing results and compiling functions
+Parser - Holds processing results, a vector of CmdInfo’s, and parse functions.
+CmdInfo – Holds assembly and binary strings, set/get functions.
+Compiler – Holds processing results and compiling functions.

 The main work is done in Parser::ProcessLine, dealing with various commands, different argument number and types, and a specific mechanism to cope with labels and goto/jump commands using m_labelsMap, proccesed in PostProcessLabels().